genesis-community/blacksmith-genesis-kit/rabbitmq-walkthrough.md

 * test connectivity, queue creation as well as message creation and consumption
 * create and bind an autoscaling policy to the test application
 * test autoscaling based on rabbitm's quees depth.
+* test the presence and uniqueness of the dynamic credentials created
 * had fun during the process!

 Finally, you also saw a bit under the hood which will give you a head start in the (hopefully unlikely) event of having to troubleshoot your deployment.
 Happy messaging!